Colombia

 Life for Fulbrighters in Colombia can be varied and enriching.
 Colombia offers a vibrant cultural scene, rich history, and stunning natural landscapes for Fulbrighters to explore.

-Fulbrighters in Colombia often find themselves immersed in a welcoming and hospitable society where people are eager to share their culture and traditions.
+Fulbrighters in Colombia often find themselves immersed in a welcoming and hospitable society, where people are eager to share their culture and traditions.
 They can experience the warmth of Colombian hospitality firsthand, whether through conversations with locals, participating in cultural events, or enjoying traditional Colombian cuisine, as well as a natural curiosity to learn about the diversity and culture of the United States.

 Academically, Fulbrighters will have the opportunity to interact with leading grantees, teachers, and researchers in their field, as Colombia is home to several prestigious universities and research institutions.
 They can also contribute to the academic community through teaching, research, or both, fostering cross-cultural exchange and collaboration.

 For more information, please visit our website, where you will find testimonials, videos, and photos from past Fulbright ETA grantees.
-We also invite you to follow us on our social networks to keep up with all of our grantees' experiences in Colombia.
+We also invite you to follow us on our social networks to keep up with all of our grantees' experiences in Colombia:

 Eligibility